LuYujin9/Blazor-App/README.md

 - input place holder 的 fontweight 改细
 - pager component is responsive, make the look better, when it is narrow
 - let the header of table freezing, when the table be scrolled.
+- team 的 color
+- appointments that do not fit int o the week need to render differently
+- table corner border-radius

 # style 的标准